 I started with the Logitech MX Keys keyboard but switched to the Apple one.

 The Logitech MX Keys keyboard is still used for working with my Ubuntu machine.
 Both the MX keyboard and mouse have a neat feature to connect to up to three devices and switch the current machine context with just a click.

 For meetings and calls, I'm using a Jabra Evolve 75 headset.
-For sharing a picture of myself in those calls, I'm either using the built-in camera of the MacBook Pro or a cheap 1080p camera.
-This USB camera does its job well, but I might soon upgrade to a new one.
+For sharing a picture of myself in those calls, I'm using the built-in MacBook Pro or a cheap 1080p camera.
+This USB camera works well, but I might soon upgrade to a new one.

-The underlying matt is from Amazon, and it helps me to keep the desk surface protected and works perfectly with the mouse.
+The underlying mat is from Amazon, and it helps me to keep the desk surface protected and works perfectly with the mouse.